magore/esp8266_ili9341/README.md

     * get_esptool - downloads the latest version of esptool - required for this project
     * header - example C headers required for C programs in this project
     * Makefile from CHERTS modified for the project
-      * Features controlled by variables in Makefile
+      * Features are all controlled by variables in Makefile
+      * Note the Makefile downloads the latest esptool automatically so it is no longer includd here
     * meminfo.sh - displays current RAM usage for the project
       * Example: ./meminfo.sh build/demo.elf
     * miniterm - shell script to launch terminal to 115200 baud